ZhanZhynn/OOP_9_Men_Morris/Nine_Mens_Morris/README.md

 <img src="/Sprint 2/game_screenshot.jpeg" alt="9MM Game Screenshot"/>

 ## Rules implemented so far
-1. All tokens must be placed before you can start moving.
-2. Tokens can only be moved to the immediate neighbour positions if unoccupied.
+1. All basic rules have been implemented.

-## Dependencies
+## Dependencies to build the project
 - Java JDK 17.0.7
-- JavaFX 20.0.1
+- JavaFX 17
 - JavaFX Scene Builder (optional)

 ## Troubleshoot
-If you face the error as shown below, it is likely that you have not set up JavaFX path correctly.
+If you face the error setting up JavaFX in intelliJ as shown below, it is likely that you have not set up JavaFX path correctly.
 Kindly update your path according to where you saved your JavaFX SDK.
 ![troubleshoot.png](res%2Ftroubleshoot.png)